Skip to main content

 Vercel Deployment

-Click the button below to deploy ChatGPT-Shortcut to the Vercel platform with one click:
+Click the button below to one-click deploy ChatGPT-Shortcut to the Vercel platform:

-- Under Build & Deployment, find Build Command, and then click Override on the right.
+2. In the Build & Deployment section, find Build Command, then click Override to the right.

-- Modify the deployment command.
-For example, to deploy the Chinese version, use
+3. Modify the deployment command.
+For example, if you need to deploy the Chinese version, you can use yarn build --locale zh; if you need to deploy the Portuguese version, use yarn build --locale pt.

 Cloudflare Pages Deployment

-Click the button or link below to fork this project, then follow the instructions to deploy it on Cloudflare Pages:
+Click the button or link below to Fork this project, then follow the instructions to deploy on Cloudflare Pages:

-(choose the appropriate locale based on the language to be deployed; for Portuguese, useyarn build --locale pt
+• Build command: yarn build --locale zh (Choose the appropriate locale based on the language to be deployed, e.g., for Portuguese use yarn build --locale pt).

-- Click Deploy and wait for Cloudflare Pages to finish the build and deployment process.
+4. Click Deploy and wait for Cloudflare Pages to complete the build and deployment.

-Cloudflare Pages will automatically trigger a build and deployment every time you push new code.
+Cloudflare Pages will also automatically trigger builds and deployments every time you push new code.

 Docker Deployment

-If you are familiar with Docker, you can quickly deploy with the following command:
+If you are familiar with Docker, you can quickly deploy using the following command:

 # ghcr.io